lydia-pease/francoamericancollection-bourgaultexhibit/pages/about.md

 This collection is meant to highlight the artwork of Jean Julien Bourgault.
 He had an important impact on the Franco-American Community of Lewiston-Auburn Maine.
 It celebrate's the importance of the arts in the Franco-American Community and the impact of Jean Julien Bourgault's artwork.

-These artifacts come from the Franco-American Collection at the University of Southern Maine Lewiston Campus.
+These artifacts come from the Franco-American Collection at The University of Southern Maine Lewiston Campus.